 This chapter covers how and when to report your campaign's financial information and organize your filings.
-You must report all the money your campaign raises and spends to both the Campaign Finance Board (CFB) and the State Board of Elections (BOE) in the form of disclosure statements.
+You must report all the money your campaign raises and spends to the Campaign Finance Board (CFB) in the form of disclosure statements.

-- You cannot submit disclosure statements until you have registered your committee (see Chapter 1). - Attend both a Compliance and a C-SMART training before you file your first disclosure statement. - Use C-SMART to file your disclosure statements with the CFB and the State BOE. - To complete your disclosure statement, submit backup documentation and bank records to the CFB no later than the disclosure statement due date. - See more detailed information on CFB Submission, BOE Submission, Daily Pre-Election Disclosure, Reports, Upload Documentation (Bulk), NYC Votes Contribute Upload, and Merge Duplicate Names in C-SMART.
+- You cannot submit disclosure statements until you have registered your committee (see Chapter 1). - Attend both a Compliance and a C-SMART training before you file your first disclosure statement. - Use C-SMART to file your disclosure statements with the CFB. - To complete your disclosure statement, submit backup documentation and bank records to the CFB no later than 5:00 pm on the disclosure statement due date. - See more detailed information on CFB Submission, Daily Pre-Election Disclosure, Reports, Upload Documentation (Bulk), NYC Votes Contribute Upload, and Merge Duplicate Names in C-SMART Help.